SyracuseUniversity/ospo-workshop-computing101-2/session1/README.md

 ```
 You should get the same "You've successfully authenticated" message you got above.
 Notice that you did not need to type out `git@github.com`.
 This is because your `config` file instructed `ssh` to login to `github.com` using the user `git` when it's given host name `github`.

-If you want to do add more servers, add new blocks of text to your config file, each beginning with `Host`.
+If you want to add more servers, add new blocks of text to your config file, each beginning with `Host`.
 Wild cards can also be used for `Host` to match multiple servers.
-For example, if you want to some settings to apply to all servers, create a section called `Host *`.
+For example, if you want some settings to apply to all servers, create a section called `Host *`.

 ## Task 3: Setting up an ssh agent

 If you protected your `ssh` key with a passphrase when you ran `ssh-keygen` (it's best practice to do so), then every time you use your ssh keys you'll need to reenter your passphrase.
-This can get annoying, especially when you use the keys often; e.g. to push code to GitHub.
+This can get annoying, especially when you use the keys often, e.g., to push code to GitHub.
 You can make it so that you only need to enter your passphrase once per session by turning on an *ssh agent*.
 To do that, run the following:
 ```
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519